pspdev/pspsdk/README.md

 ## Introduction

-The PSP Software Development Kit (PSPSDK) is a collection of Open Source tools and libraries written for Sony's Playstation Portable (PSP) gaming console.
+PSPSDK is a collection of open source libraries and tools written for Sony's Playstation Portable (PSP) gaming console.
+It is part of the [PSPDEV SDK](https://pspdev.github.io/).
-It also includes documentation and other resources developers can use to write software for the PSP.

 ## Features